HoneykumariB/GMedicaBDDFramework/README.md

 # GeriMedicaBDDFramework

-This Repo provides the solution of Abn Amro assignment on Reference app
+This Repo provides the solution for assignment on 'vangoghmuseum'
+* web Automation assignment performed using selenium Java with cucumber

 **Pre-requisites:**
 In order to complete this assignment , I used